ihor/NSPL/README.md

 Non-standard PHP library
 ========================
-Sometimes when you notice that you are not happy with PHP API you write an implementation that you like.
-Then you forget about it and never come back to that code again because it is not practical to use it.
+Sometimes when I notice that I'm not happy with PHP API I write an implementation that I like.
+Then I forget about it and never come back to that code again because it is not practical to use it.
 I decided to start collecting those implementations in Non-standard PHP library.
 Some of them are inspired (copied) from Python.

 Installation
 ------------